 CENTROPHENOXINE BENEFITS, MECHANISMS OF ACTION AND SIMILARITIES TO ALCAR

 Centrophenoxine is very similar in some ways to ALCAR.
 It is also an excellent brain antioxidant which can boost acetylcholine levels in the brain.
-Also like ALCAR it has been shown to be of potential benefit in Alzheimer’s treatment as well as an anti-aging supplement.
+Also like ALCAR it has been studied for its potential benefit in Alzheimer’s treatment as well as an anti-aging supplement.
 Also like ALCAR it is far more effective when stacked.

 Centrophenoxine can improve memory and learning tasks by raising levels of acetylcholine.
 It can also reduce lipofuscin and beta-amyloid residue which are associated with age related cognitive decline or alcohol abuse.
 250 to 1,500mg per day is considered a standard dosage.
 Like ALCAR it is generally well tolerated with few side effects.